NSS-SE-Jumpstart/curriculum/sessions/session1/wrapup/checkpoint.md

 &emsp; :heavy_check_mark: **CORRECT**

-> Computes cannot understand human language (yet), so we must use a specialized language they can understand
+> Computes cannot understand human language (yet), so we must use a specialized language they can understand.
 </details>
 <details>
 <summary>